 Cut the disc into 10 to 12 pieces depending on the size you like.

-Freeze for at least overnight as freezing improves the texture.
+Freeze for at least four hours as freezing improves the texture.
 You can pull individually wrapped scones out of your freezer and bake them frozen.

 Preheat your oven to 350 degrees.

 Lightly grease a baking sheet with the non stick cooking spray.